Melissa Villaseñor

-Melissa Anne Villaseñor (/ˌviːjəsɪnˈjɔːr/ VEE-yə-sin-YOR; born October 9, 1987) is an American comedian, actress, musician, and illustrator.
+Melissa Villaseñor (/ˌviːjəsɪnˈjɔːr/ VEE-yə-sin-YOR; born October 9, 1987) is an American comedian, actress, musician and illustrator.
 First garnering attention for her stand-up shows and impressions, Villaseñor found wider success when she was hired to join the cast of the NBC sketch comedy series Saturday Night Live ahead of the show's 42nd season in 2016.
 She then departed SNL at the end of the 47th season in 2022, after six seasons as a cast member.

 Early life and education

-Villaseñor was born in Whittier, California, in Los Angeles County, on October 9, 1987, the daughter of Mexican parents Guadalupe "Lupe" Peralta and Miguel "Michael" Humberto Villaseñor.
+Melissa Villaseñor was born in Whittier, California, in Los Angeles County, on October 9, 1987, the daughter of Mexican parents Guadalupe "Lupe" Peralta and Miguel "Michael" Humberto Villaseñor.
 She is of Spanish, Basque, and indigenous Mexican descent, with roots in Jalisco and Aguascalientes, Mexico.
-Villaseñor and actor Mario Lopez—whose Mexican ancestry was also explored on the same episode of Finding Your Roots—are both distantly related to director Alejandro González Iñárritu.
+Villaseñor is distantly related to director Alejandro González Iñárritu (a relation she and actor Mario Lopez share, as explored on their episode of Finding Your Roots).

-She attended the Catholic Ramona Convent Secondary School in Alhambra, California.
-She briefly attended Fullerton College.
-At 15, she started performing stand-up comedy at the Laugh Factory Comedy Camp in Hollywood.
+Villaseñor attended the Catholic Ramona Convent Secondary School in Alhambra, California.
+As she described to Dana Carvey in interview, she got her start performing stand-up comedy at the age of 15, while at a Laugh Factory Comedy Camp (in Hollywood).
+Villaseñor later briefly attended Fullerton College.